Kiran7007/Interview-Preparation/docs/android.md

 ## How do you secure background work and services?

-Keep components unexported unless another app must call them, use explicit intents, protect required IPC with permissions, validate all incoming data, and choose WorkManager or a foreground service according to the work's visibility and urgency.
+Secure background work by:

+- Setting components to `exported=false` unless external access is required.
+- Using explicit intents for internal communication.
+- Protecting required IPC with permissions.
+- Validating every incoming intent and its extras.
+- Using WorkManager for deferrable background work.
+- Using a foreground service only for user-visible, ongoing work.

 ```xml
 <service